Change Point Detection on A Separable Model for Dynamic Networks: Discussion

 \section{Discussion}

-In this work, we study the change point detection problem in time series of graphs, which can serve as a prerequisite for dynamic network analysis.
+In this work, we study the change point detection problem in time series of networks, which serves as a prerequisite for dynamic network analysis.
 Essentially, we fit a time-heterogeneous STERGM while penalizing the sum of Euclidean norms of the parameter differences between consecutive time steps.
-The objective function with the Group Fused Lasso penalty is solved via Alternating Direction Method of Multipliers, and we adopt the pseudo-likelihood of STERGM to expedite the parameter estimation.
+The objective function with Group Fused Lasso penalty is solved via Alternating Direction Method of Multipliers, and we adopt the pseudo-likelihood of STERGM to expedite parameter estimation.

 The STERGM \citep{STERGM} used in our method is a flexible model to fit dynamic networks with both dyadic and temporal dependence.
 It manages dyad formation and dissolution separately, as the underlying reasons that induce the two processes are usually different in reality.
 Furthermore, the ERGM suite \citep{ergm_package} provides an extensive list of network statistics to capture the structural changes, and we develop an R package $\texttt{CPDstergm}$ to implement the proposed method.